miyucomics/mal/README.md

-This is my personal attempt at making a lisp, following MAL.
-It is done in Python3, attempting to use minimal external code even from the standard library for educational purposes, and is likely not particularly fast.
-All code here is under MIT License should you want it for some reason.
+This is my completed implementation of [Make-A-Lisp](https://github.com/kanaka/mal), following along in Python 3.
+For educational purposes, I refrained from using code outside the standard library and even avoided as many external code imports as possible.
+All code here is freely given under the MIT license.

+This version is able to pass every single unit test that MAL provides, and it is able to self-host a MAL interpreter written in MAL.